“Good manners are appreciated as much as bad manners are abhorred.” – Bryant H. McGill

 10. Cover mouth while coughing or sneezing

 Coughing and sneezing are potential ways of spreading infection.
-Thus, covering your mouth using a napkin, handkerchief, or mask while sneezing or coughing is considered good manners.
+Thus, covering your mouth using a napkin, handkerchief, or mask while sneezing or coughing is considered hygienic and good manners.
 Teach your child to practice this habit from a young age.

 11. Learn to seek apology